 As a visitor to Fiji, you will most likely be invited to try it yourself during a kava-drinking demonstration at your resort or during a visit to a local village.
 Here's what you need to know about this ancient ceremonial tradition.

 What Is Kava?

-How Is Kava Drunk?
+How to Drink Kava

 When the kava is ready, it is scooped into a bowl called a bilo (made from half a coconut shell) and passed to the first guest to drink.
 Turning down a bowl of kava is considered an insult to Fijians, so brace for the bitterness and do try a bit.
-Kava made at your resort or in an organized tour to a local village with bottled or purified water is safe to drink.
+Kava made at your resort or during an organized tour to a local village with bottled or purified water is safe to drink.

 When it is your turn to drink, you should clap once, accept the bowl and drink it in a single gulp, and then clap again and say, "Bula!"
 As you hand back the bilo, you clap three times as everyone joins in.

-Where to Buy
+Where to Buy or Drink